Methodology

 - FOAA/FOIA response data from 100+ jurisdictions with active records requests

-- County-level data (recorder, probate, assessor) is early stage -- we have depth in Maine and New Hampshire, limited coverage elsewhere
+- County-level data (recorder, probate, assessor) is early stage -- depth in Maine and New Hampshire, limited elsewhere

 - Western and Southern states are underrepresented relative to New England and Midwest

-- Insurance rate filings and mineral rights data are in pilot phase, not production coverage
+- Insurance rate filings and mineral rights data are in pilot phase

 - Real-time check register feeds exist for a minority of covered municipalities -- most are periodic via records requests